-CORE works with Nepali organizations to carry out our projects and programs.
-We currently (2017) work with Society for the Urban Poor (SOUP), Himalayan Human Rights Monitors (HimRights), and independent groups helping survivors of the recent disaster.
-In previous years, CORE worked with rhest, Faselung Social Service society (FSS), Porters Progress, Womens Upliftment Society and (MUS).
-These organizations have staff or hire field workers for our projects.
+In the past, CORE has worked with rhest, Faselung Social Service society (FSS), Porters Progress, and Womens Upliftment Society (MUS).
+These organizations had staff or hire field workers for our projects.

-Writer and photographer Frances recently co-founded CORE with Karen in 2005.
-The present focus of CORE’s work is in Nepal, where she has lived and worked for over two decades – first, amongst the Sherpa people in the Khumbu region of Nepal in the 1980s and more recently, living in Kathmandu writing, publishing, and documenting and evaluating development experiences.
+Writer and photographer Frances founded CORE in 2005.
+She lived and worked in Nepal for over two decades – first, among the Sherpa people in the Khumbu region of Nepal and more recently, in Kathmandu writing, publishing, and documenting and evaluating development experiences.

 Frances Klatzel Chairperson

 As a leader and friend, Wally is always enthusiastic.
-His accomplishments in planning, organizing and leading successful mountaineering expeditions has established him as one of the world’s foremost international adventure guides.
-Wally has stood on the summit of Everest four times and has had six successful ascents on 8,000 meter peaks.
+His accomplishments in planning, organizing and leading successful mountaineering expeditions established him as one of the world’s foremost international adventure guides.
 Now, under his leadership, hundreds of people reach the summits on each continent.
 His photographs have been published in National Geographic, Time Magazine, Wired Magazine, among others.
-Wally and his wife, Leila, generously provide CORE with office logistics in their company, Berg Adventures International, in Alberta Canada.

 Degju was born in Kathmandu, Nepal and emigrated from there in 1994.
 He has since lived in Richmond, Virginia, Edmonton and Canmore, Alberta.
 He currently calls Canmore home with his wife, enjoying the mountain life hiking, mountain biking, and skiing.
 Degju completed his BComm at the University of Alberta and presently works as Controller at the Whyte Museum of the Canadian Rockies in Banff.